Author: Gabriel Garcia Marquez

 Read previous reviews by Jorge Fernandez below:

 Editor’s note: This review is part of Global Atlanta’s annual project asking influential readers and community leaders to review the most impactful book they read during the course of the year.
 This endeavor has continued each year since 2010.
-Purchases through the Amazon affiliate links at top will provide a commission to Global Atlanta.
+Purchases through the affiliate links at top will provide a commission to Global Atlanta.
 All books were chosen and reviews written independently, with only mild editing from our staff.